IRAC05/alx-low_level_programming/0x09-static_libraries/README.md

 * A static liberary containing all functions

 ### [create_static_lib.sh](./create_static_lib.sh)
-* A script called  that creates a static library called liball.a from all the .c files that are in the current directory
+* A script called  that creates a static library called liball.a from all the .c files that are in the current directory.

 _ _ _